plamola/sendRtest/README.md

 Simplified version of sendR for load testing with dummy data.

 This sendR-test version fires a configurable amount of SOAP requests at a configured webservice.
 The contents of the SOAP request can be configured in a SOAP templated, where an ID and a timestamp can be dynamically inserted.
+The standard configuration uses 16 actors to perform the requests in parallel.

 ###Why this fork?